mhhollomon/codevamping-blog/content/post/build-latest-hugo.md

 Hugo Static Site Generator v0.52-DEV linux/arm64 BuildDate: unknown
 ~~~

-The downside of this is that `go get` always get the latest on the hugo master branch - whatever that is.
+The downside of this is that `go get` always gets the latest on the hugo master branch - whatever that is.
 I would prefer to only get sanctioned releases.
 Lets do it the hard way.

 ### The Hard Way